Bachelor of Psychological Science

 Unit description:

 In this unit, the history and philosophy of both the quantitative and qualitative approaches is presented within the broader historical and philosophical themes of psychology as a discipline.
-The goals of the unit are to develop an understanding the role of quantitative data analysis and statistical testing (using the SPSS data analysis package) and qualitative approaches in answering research questions in psychology, which involves developing knowledge and skills s in research thinking, research doing, and research consuming.
-The unit considers the application of these research methods within the context of important concepts, such as the scientist-practitioner model, evidence-based practice, ontology and epistemology and ethics.
-This material will be presented in a manner that is scientifically rigorous yet culturally responsive and informs a broader discussion of psychology as both a professional practice in Australia and as an agent of social benefit.
+The goals of the unit are to develop an understanding of the role of quantitative data analysis and statistical testing (using the SPSS data analysis package) and qualitative approaches in answering research questions in psychology, which involves developing knowledge and skills in research thinking, research doing, and research consuming.
+The unit considers the application of these research methods within the context of important concepts, such as the scientist-practitioner model, evidence-based practice, ontology and epistemology, and ethics.
+This material will be presented in a manner that is scientifically rigorous, yet culturally responsive, and informs a broader discussion of psychology as both a professional practice in Australia and as an agent of social benefit.

 Learning Outcomes:

 a.
-Reflexively analyse social, cultural and historical influences on psychological research and its application to local and global issues
+Reflexively analyse social, cultural, and historical influences on psychological research and its application to local and global issues

 b.
-Evaluate the rigour of research designs and methods used in psychology, their epistemological and ontological bases, limitations and implications for psychological research and practice
+Evaluate the rigour of research designs and methods used in psychology, their epistemological and ontological bases, limitations, and implications for psychological research and practice

 c.
 Evaluate the strengths and limitations of contemporary psychological and other forms of knowledge in upholding cultural safety in practice and research

 d.
-Conduct, report and interpret quantitative and qualitative analyses, including using statistical software
+Conduct, report, and interpret quantitative and qualitative analyses, including using statistical software

 e.
 Communicate effectively and with integrity for relevant audiences